elias-utf8/scodoc-notifier/README.md

 # Scodoc Notifier

 Perl script that monitors grade changes on Scodoc and sends email notifications.

-Designed to work with the Bordeaux University Institute of Technology's SCODOC.
+Designed to work with the Bordeaux University Institute of Technology's scodoc.

 ## Dependencies